doctrine/doctrine-laminas-hydrator/docs/en/basic-usage.rst

    $hydrator = new DoctrineHydrator($objectManager);

-The hydrator constructor also allows a second parameter, ``byValue``, which is true by default.
-We will come back later about this distinction, but to be short, it allows the hydrator the change the way it gets/sets data by either accessing the public API of your entity (getters/setters) or directly get/set data through reflection, hence bypassing any of your custom logic.
+The hydrator constructor has an optional second parameter, ``byValue``, which is true by default.
+We will come back later to this, but in short, it allows changing the hydrator's way to get/set data by either accessing the public API of your entity (getters/setters) or directly get/set data through reflection, hence bypassing any of your custom logic.

 Example 1: Simple Entity with no Associations
 ---------------------------------------------

-Let’s begin by a simple example:
+Let’s begin with simple example:

 .. code:: php